Arenz and Röder v. Germany

-Arenz, Röder and Dagmar v.
-Germany (Communication No. 1138/2002) was a case decided by the UN Human Rights Committee in 2004.
+Paul Arenz and Thomas and Dagmar Röder v.
+The Federal Republic of Germany (Communication No.1138/2002) was a case decided by the UN Human Rights Committee in 2004.

 Facts

 In 1991, the Christian Democratic Union declared affiliation with Scientology incompatible with CDU membership.
 In 1992 and 1994, the applicants were expelled from CDU.
 Party decisions were upheld by German courts (Para.
 2.-3. of the views).

 The applicants alleged violations of their rights under articles 2, paragraph 1 (non-discrimination), 18 (freedom of religion), 19 (freedom of expression), 22 (freedom of association), 25 (political participation), 26 (non-discrimination) and 27 (minority rights) of the Covenant (Para.
 4.).

 HRC views

 The committee has rejected Germany's objections that the case was inadmissible due to decisions being taken by a party, not by state (Para.
 8.5.).